 Enhanced Security – Almost a million computers are stolen or misplaced each year just at airports.
 Now, there’s a lesson to be learned here: never bring your computer anywhere; just keep it in your tree-house, where it’s safe.
 When someone takes a computer, there are immediate concerns regarding what’s on the computer and the cost of replacement.
 However, the data itself for projects is not lost because you are using cloud storage.

-New Business Development – If you are looking to improve on your business, the cloud can make those efforts easier to establish.
-Use of the cloud can allow a company to develop new ways to interact and exchange information, both internally and externally.
+New Business Development – If you are looking to improve your business, the cloud can make those efforts easier to establish.
+The use of the cloud can allow a company to develop new ways to interact and exchange information, both internally and externally.
 New techniques mean new ways to grow (such as we see with the grab-and-run industry, a branch-off of the swindle industry).
+For instance, an e-commerce small business can reduce its running cost by opting for dropshipping.
+For instance, if you have a pet store and want to improve your global outreach, you can explore pet stores (or perhaps click here for pet suppliers) in various locations around the world, contact them through dropship tools and send products to your customers.
+By managing such orders with the help of cloud data storage, you can booth your sales and improve the scope of business growth.
 Some businesses are dedicated entirely to cloud models; Edwin mentions Spotify.

 Yogi-Like Flexibility – Looking at the cloud purely in terms of bandwidth needs and that form of scalability, the cloud can meet any increasing requirements (such as the need for more break-room napkins) as you go.
 Edwin cites an InformationWeek poll that shows 65% of IT professionals believe immediacy of meeting business requirements is a huge plus for the cloud.